Implementation, Open Transactions

 How to import open bank transactions to NetSuite

 Importing open bank transactions is one of the last data migration tasks.
-Users need to load two sets of transactions - (1) uncleared bank transactions from the previous bank reconciliation and (2) new cash transactions dated in the current month.
+Users must load two sets of transactions - (1) uncleared bank transactions from the previous bank reconciliation and (2) new cash transactions dated in the current month.
 Loading open bank transactions is required to complete the first bank reconciliation.
-In this blog post, we will walk through how to prepare and upload open bank transactions from QuickBooks Online.
+This blog post will teach us how to prepare and upload open bank transactions from QuickBooks Online.
 My example is using QuickBooks Online.
 However, the theory is the same regardless of your legacy system.

 This post is relevant for companies that have migrated data using a net change approach.
 If you upload detailed transactions, this step won’t be necessary.
 To learn more about uploading detailed transactions, check out this article.